nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/JSON_SERVER_API.md

     {
         "id": 1,
         "name": "Linguine",
-        "type": "pasta",
+        "category": "pasta",
         "ethnicity": "italian"
     },
     {
         "id": 2,
         "name": "Massaman curry",
-        "type": "curry",
+        "category": "curry",
         "ethnicity": "thai"
     },
     {
         "id": 3,
         "name": "Green curry",
-        "type": "curry",
+        "category": "curry",
         "ethnicity": "thai"
     },
     {
         "id": 4,
         "name": "Ravioli Funghi",
-        "type": "pasta",
+        "category": "pasta",
         "ethnicity": "italian"
     },
     {
         "id": 5,
         "name": "Tuscan Soup",
-        "type": "vegetarian",
+        "category": "vegetarian",
         "ethnicity": "italian"
     }
     ]
 }
 ```

-Now that the routes are configured and you have some data, you can start your API with the following command.
+Now that the food resource is configured and you have some data, you can start your API with the following command.

 **_Make sure you are in the `api` directory of your project._**